 Retail payments are generally between individuals and businesses.
-Although they tend to be low on value, they are large in volume and are facilitated through different payment instruments.
-Retail CBDCs could be given to the public in two different ways, i.e., digitally issued tokens or deposit accounts at a central bank.
+Although they tend to be low in value, they are large in volume and are facilitated through different payment instruments.
+Retail CBDCs could be given to the public in two ways, i.e., digitally issued tokens or deposit accounts at a central bank.

-If you are using CBDC tokens, you would need to have your authenticity checked together with a confirmation that the token has not already been spent elsewhere.
+If you are using CBDC tokens, you need to have your authenticity checked together with a confirmation that the token has not already been spent elsewhere.

-If you are using CBDC deposit accounts, the verification will take place at the account-holder level with Know-Your-Customer procedures likely to be involved.
+If you are using CBDC deposit accounts, the verification will take place at the account-holder level, with Know-Your-Customer procedures likely to be involved.